DevAhmadYarKhan/library-management-system-java/README.md

 A robust and feature-rich command-line Library Management System built with core Java.
 This application allows librarians to manage a diverse media collection, including Books, DVDs, and Games, with persistent storage to a local file.

+⚠️ ## Project Context

+This project was developed during my first year as a Computer Science undergraduate.
+It demonstrates foundational Java concepts such as object-oriented programming, collections, and basic persistence.

+Some architectural decisions (including a CLI-based interface and file-based persistence) were chosen for simplicity at the time and introduce limitations in extensibility and separation of concerns.
+As such, this project should be viewed as an early learning exercise rather than a representation of my current skill level.

 ## Features

 - **Media Management:** Full CRUD (Create, Read, Update, Delete) operations for three media types: